 — The Eight Similes of Illusion from the Prajna Paramita Sutras- The Buddha

-Jenn Shifflet is an artist exploring the contemplative and poetic realms of luminosity, color, and the fleeing qualities of life.
-Her work speaks of dream-like realms, fleeting moments of refracted light, and abstracted reflections of the natural world.
-Themes of impermanence, alchemy, perception, layered time, and fluidity guide her creative process.
+Jenn Shifflet is an interdisciplinary artist exploring the poetic realms of luminosity, color, and the fleeing qualities of life, as mirrored by reflections of the natural world.
+She uses light both as symbol and medium for exploring the inner world and the expansive beauty of nature.
+Her work speaks of dream-like realms, fleeting moments of radiant light, and interconnection between self and nature.
+Themes of sky, luminous inner worlds, reflection, layered time, alchemy, and the feminine permeate Shifflet’s work.

-Shifflet’s process balances intuition, control, chance, and letting go.
-Choices of materials often work with light to create moments of perception: reflective, transparent, iridescent, and refractive pigments.
+Shifflets materials often work with light to create moments of perception: reflective, transparent, iridescent, and refractive pigments, mirrors and glass.
 Mediums made fluid through watery pours and drips elevate a feminine wisdom that wears down and tempers hard edges.
-Time unfolds slowly through endlessly layered transparent pigmented washes that create a saturated, spacious, and luminous depth through gradated color.
+Time unfolds slowly through endlessly layered transparent compositions that create a saturated, spacious, and luminous depth through auras of gradated color.

-The historical influences of Shifflet’s work include color field painting, color theory, and the light and space movement.
-Personal influences of Buddhist practice, daily walks at dusk, and a near-death experience have led to the visual language of a beauty that is held within the profound fragility of impermanence.
-In a world that is burdened by struggle on so many levels, her work inspires us to take a break from the chaos of the outer world, to pause, slow down and rest in this moment of contemplation.
+The art historical influences of Shifflet’s work include Northern Romanticism, the California Light and Space movement, Chinese and Japanese traditional landscape painting, spiritual abstraction, the studio glass movement.
+Personal influences reflected in her work are a yogic Buddhist practice, daily walks at dusk, ecofeminism, a near-death experience in her early 20’s and her history as a jeweler.
+These influences have led to a visual language of a beauty that recognizes the fragility and fleetingness of life.
+In a fast paced world that is burdened by division and disconnection, her work inspires us to pause, and slow down for a moment of contemplation.